-There is also a third Backup server in each region and (if available) in a separate availability zone.
+There is also a third Backup server in each region and in a separate availability zone.
 All database changes are streamed in real-time to each other, and to a durable data layer (S3).
-This means Canvas database information for U.S. customers is stored in three separate geographically separated locations.
-Canadian customers benefit from two separate geographically separated locations.
+This means Canvas LMS database information for all customers is stored in three separate geographically separated locations.
 Additionally, database backups (a different form of data redundancy for different purposes) are tested weekly.